maishsk/awesome-podcasts/README.md

 A podcast in Hebrew about the cloud and tech - [Link](https://techtalk.co.il/)

 ## The AWS Morning Brief
 The latest in AWS news, sprinkled with snark.
-From the one and only Corey Quinn [Link](https://www.awsmorningbrief.com/)
+From the one and only Corey Quinn.
+[Link](https://www.awsmorningbrief.com/)